-The two Johnston men who admitted to driving their cars onto two town-owned athletic fields and digging up the turf have agreed to pay $6,500 each toward fixing the damage they caused, Mayor Joseph Polisena announced at a press conference this morning.
+The two Johnston men who admitted to and digging up the turf have agreed to pay $6,500 each toward fixing the damage they caused, Mayor Joseph Polisena announced at a press conference this morning.

 Raymond Zinno, of of 42 Shore Dr., and Costanzo Caparrelli, of 57 Taylor Rd., 18 at the time of the vandalism, changed their previous not guilty pleas to no contest on Friday to one count each of destruction of public property.

-Town Solicitor William Conley explained the men confessed to damaging the two fields — one at the town's soccer complex and the other behind the Johnston High School football field — and agreed to pay a total of $13,000 and perform 20 hours each of community service.
+Town Solicitor William Conley explained the men confessed to damaging the two fields — one at the town's soccer complex and the other behind the football field — and agreed to pay a total of $13,000 and perform 20 hours each of community service.

 Polisena also said that Judge Frank Cereni of Third District Court, Warwick, ordered that Zinno and Caparrelli complete their service hours while local sports groups are playing.

 "At least some of those community hours will be at times those fields are being used by the Johnston youth athletic groups, so that these defendants will understand the consequences of their actions and the impact that it has had on our youth and their families in our town," explained Polisena.
 "Maybe they'll see, really and truly, what they did to the children of our town."

 Following Friday's court hearing, Conley said, Zinno paid his share of the restitution — and Polisena said he'll order Johnston Police officers to arrest Caparrelli if he fails to make his payment within the next few days.

 "I'm going to wait, and if [Caparrelli] doesn't pay by Wednesday or Thursday, the latest, I'm going to have him arrested," Polisena explained during an interview after the press conference.
 "They need to know we mean business."